OfficeDev/Word-Add-in-JavaScript-ChangeContentWithXML/README.md

 <a name="summary"></a>
 ##Summary
-The sample shows how to use JavaScript to extract Open XML from a potentially complex document.
-The sample also shows how to insert a fragment of Open XML into a document.
+The sample Word Add-in shows how to use JavaScript to extract Open XML from a potentially complex document.
+The sample also shows how to insert a selected fragment of Open XML into a document.

 The sample comes with a test document ComplexDoc.docx, which is set as the StartAction property of the task pane add-in.
 The document contains a mixture of images with various layout options and text.
 Make sure the document loads when you start debugging, and if not, check the StartAction property of the project.

 **Note** The sample uses Open XML instead of HTML or plain text, because only Open XML is capable of handling the Base64 data that represents the images in the document.
 Also, Open XML is potentially more powerful at describing text flows with images.